How to Start an LLC in Arizona: Step-by-Step

 • Your name must be unique and distinguishable from registered entities

-To check if your idea is available, use Arizona’s business name search tool.
-Avoid selecting a name that may cause confusion with any existing business.
+To check if your idea is available, use Arizona’s business name search tool:

 Arizona LLC search